MRCIEU/CheckSumStats/README.md

 dataset.
 We also set the argument “get\_sig\_snps” to TRUE, which tells the function to additionally extract GWAS significant SNPs from the test dataset (default p value is 5e-8).
-Alternatively to the extract\_snps() function, which does not work on Windows machines, you could use read.table() to read in your GWAS results file and then extract the two sets of SNPs.
+Alternatively to the extract\_snps() function, which does not work on Windows machines, you can use read.table() to read in your GWAS results file and then extract the two sets of SNPs.
 We then generate the expected effect sizes.
 Since the reported effect sizes correspond to log odds ratios, we use the